About author Rick Treon

 But, as Levi and Kat get close to unraveling the mystery, she is kidnapped by the killer.

 When Levi finally finds Kat, he learns the identity of his tormentors and how they connect to the murder.

 Faced with the truth, Levi must decide how far he will go to rescue the woman he loves and regain control of his life.

 Live with the Truth: A Bartholomew Beck novella

-To do it, Beck agrees to write about Mistress Samantha, the single mother and virtual dominatrix who confessed to killing a North Texas pastor.
+To do get his career back on track, true crime writer Bartholomew Beck agrees to write about Mistress Samantha, the single mother and virtual dominatrix who confessed to killing a North Texas pastor.
 Her daughter, Caitlin Parks, wants Beck’s book to humanize her in hopes of getting her off Death Row.